AP Environmental Science Score Calculator

 Advanced Placement (AP) exams are scored on a 1-5 scale.
 Your raw score from multiple choice and free response sections is converted to this scale through a process called "equating" that accounts for exam difficulty.

-• Multiple Choice: 80 questions worth 60%
+• Multiple Choice: 80 questions, worth 60% of the total score.

-• Free Response: 3 questions (30 total points) worth 40%
+• Free Response: 3 questions, 30 total points, worth 40% of the total score.

 Most colleges grant credit or advanced placement for scores of 3 or higher, though selective institutions may require a 4 or 5.
 Check your target colleges' AP credit policies for specific requirements.